matomo-org/developer-documentation/docs/master/Piwik/DataTable.md

 ### `mergeSubtables()` <a name="mergeSubtables"></a>

-Returns a new DataTable that contains the rows of each of this table&#039;s subtables.
+Returns a new DataTable in which the rows of this table are replaced with its subtable&#039;s rows.

 #### Signature